 Christina Ermilio | Slow U & Snail of Approval

 Christina is a Bread Baker at She Wolf Bakery in Greenpoint, Brooklyn.
 While baking bread at a farm in Italy, she attended Terra Madre in Turin in 2016.
 When she moved to New York City in 2017, she became very involved with the Slow Food NYC chapter.
 In particular, she worked on several events, including Slow Grains, which focused on the value of grains made outside of the commodity production system, and Slow Toast, which focused on how to use surplus bread and avoid food waste.
 Christina joined the board in 2018.

 Maggie Shi | Slow U & Snail of Approval

 A Slow Food member since 2008, Maggie has been a food-focused writer and editor for various websites for the past 15 years.
 She graduated from culinary school in 2007 and has been active in organizing the monthly Slow Food NYC happy hours (The Slur).
 Maggie loves shopping at food markets, entertaining, cooking, and, most of all, eating real, delicious food.
 She joined the Slow Food NYC board in 2013.

-Ed Yowell has been a member of Slow Food since 2000.
-Presently, on the Slow Food NYC Board, he co-chairs the Urban Harvest Committee, serves on the Development Committee, and volunteers regularly with the SLOW U committee.
-He also serves on the advisory committee of the New York City Greenmarket and the American Farmland Trust New York Advisory Council.
-He is the Chair of the Slow Food USA Food and Farm Policy Steering Committee and served as the Slow Food USA Northeast Regional Governor from 2005 to 2015.
+Ed Yowell has been a close supporter of Slow Food since 2000.
+As a previous board member and current advisor, he helped to shape our Urban Harvest program and supports our mission throughout the year.
+He also serves on the advisory committee for the New York City Greenmarket and additionally as a member of the American Farmland Trust New York Advisory Council.
+Ed is the chair of the Slow Food USA Food and Farm Policy Steering Committee and served as the Slow Food USA Northeast Regional Governor from 2005 to 2015.